On split quasi-hereditary covers and Ringel duality: Introduction

 Generalisations of dominant dimension have appeared several times in the literature.
-In \citep{CRUZ2022410}, an integral version of dominant dimension was proposed to extend the theory of dominant dimension of finite-dimensional algebras to Noetherian algebras which are projective over the ground ring.
 In \cite{zbMATH03282730}, the concept of $U$-dominant dimension was introduced, where the additive closure of $U$ replaces the projective-injective modules.
 When $U$ is a certain injective module, this invariant was used in \cite{zbMATH07398279} to characterise a generalisation of Auslander-Gorenstein algebras in terms of the existence of tilting-cotilting modules (see also \cite{zbMATH07241704}).